 Del Lafountain, STCF Owner, is a 34 year Tahoe resident and has primarily done most of his training outdoors.
 He is an avid back country skier, mountain biker, and has completed over 60 Adventure Races.
 Upon starting CrossFit over four years ago, he has fallen in love with the challenge and commitment required to be a Master’s CrossFit Level 1 athlete.
-Like Tim Anderson, Del competed at the CrossFit Games in the Master’s Division in 2013.
+Del competed at the CrossFit Games in the Master’s Division in 2013.
 He made his mark on the CrossFit Community and continues to inspire everyone around him.

 Del is a Level 1 Certified instructor and has completed the Coach’s Prep Certificate and the Olympic Weightlifting Certificate.
 Del runs the intermediate program at South Tahoe CrossFit and loves the challenge of turning couch potatoes into athletes.